 In this article, our team of Polish company formation agents discusses the VAT registration procedure, the eligibility for VAT exemptions as well as the currently applicable VAT rates.
 Our team is able to provide complete assistance for opening and registering a company.
 Investors who are interested in receiving this type of assistance can reach out to us.

-VAT registration procedure in Poland
+VAT registration procedure in Poland in 2021

 Have you opened a company in Poland?
 In this case, you should know that while some registrations are mandatory, VAT registration in Poland is not obligatory so.
 Companies may be eligible for an exemption to registration.
 There are two possible scenarios in which a business is not required to do so: one according to the sales volumes in a given period and another according to the specific services or products that are being offered by the company.
 Investors are first required to determine in which of the two categories they fit in.